Read on as we explain:

 - Burke, Louise M., et al. (2017)Low Carbohydrate, High Fat Diet Impairs Exercise Economy and Negates the Performance Benefit from Intensified Training in Elite Race Walkers.
 Journal of Physiology, vol. 595, no. 9, pp. 2785–807, doi:10.1113/JP273230.

-- Wall, Benjamin T., et al. (2011) Chronic oral ingestion of l‐carnitine and carbohydrate increases muscle carnitine content and alters muscle fuel metabolism during exercise in humans.
+- Wall, Benjamin T., et al. (2011) Chronic oral ingestion of l‐carnitine and carbohydrate increases muscle carnitine content and alters muscle fuel break down and usage during exercise in humans.
 The Journal of physiology 589.4 (2011): 963-973.

 - Hood, David A., et al. (2016) Unravelling the mechanisms regulating muscle mitochondrial biogenesis.
 Biochemical Journal 473.15 : 2295-2314.